 There are several types of bipolar disorder, which are distinguished by the frequency, duration, and intensity of the manic and depressive episodes.
 Often unrelated to life events, these episodes are interspersed with moments of well-being during which the individual feels "normal" and functions well.

-The beginning of a manic episode is characterized by an overflow of energy and creativity.
-This can quickly change to extreme and continued agitation.|
+The beginning of a manic episode is characterized by boundless energy and creativity.
+This state can quickly turn into a sustained period of extreme agitation.

-- Hallucinations, delirium
+- Hallucinations, delusions

-- Poor judgement, impulsiveness
+- Poor judgment, impulsiveness

 - Difficulty making decisions

 - Health problems such as headaches, back pain, or stomach pain

 - Suicidal thoughts

 - Symptoms of psychosis, such as hearing voices or having delusions

 Manic and depressive symptoms sometimes occur at the same time, which is deeply painful for the individual.